candid82/joker/DEVELOPER.md

 A helpful (if longwindedly-named) function is then defined to return a set of all mapped namespaces, as strings, which can in turn be used to easily determine whether a namespace (as a string) is mapped. `a.b.c` and the nonexistent `joker.foo` are each tested this way.

 The private function `joker.core/ns-initialized?` is then used to test whether various mapped namespaces have been initialized.
-Of these, only `joker.os` returns false, because it has not yet been referenced.
+Of these, only `joker.os` returns `false`, because it has not yet been referenced.

 Note that, at present, there are no explicit tests for whether a namespace is _available_ (in the general sense).
 One could attempt to load a namespace with a `(try ...)`, but that would have the (potential) side effect of actually loading the namespace.